UoB-COMSM0166/2026-group-7/README.md

 <h3>Decoupled Pipeline & Version Control</h3>
 <p>
-Technically, we adopted a <strong>"Logic-First, Art-Later"</strong> pipeline.
+We adopted a <strong>"Logic-First, Art-Later"</strong> pipeline.
 Charlotte and Ray would implement core mechanics using placeholders.
 Once spatial logic was verified, Lucca and Layla’s finalised assets were injected, preventing programmers from bottlenecking while waiting for art.
 When unforeseen challenges arose — such as a typography issue where item descriptions became illegible due to poor font kerning — our engineering response was to develop a custom in-game <strong>Testing Panel</strong>.
 This debug menu allowed us to hot-swap states rapidly, significantly accelerating later development stages.
 </p>

 <p align="center">